MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

     :::image type="content" source="./media/incident-response-playbook-app-consent/Auditlogsearch2.png" alt-text="Example of filtering an audit log search":::

-1. If you have activity under consent to grant, continue as directed below.
+1. If you have activity under consent to grant, continue to the next step.
 1. Select the result to see the details of the activity.
 Select **More Information** to get details of the activity.
 1. Check whether IsAdminContent is set to 'True'.

     > [!NOTE]
     > This process can take from 30 minutes up to 24 hours for the corresponding audit log entry to be displayed in the search results after an event occurs.

-    The extent of time that an audit record is retained and is searchable in the audit log depends on your Microsoft 365 subscription, and specifically the type of the license that is assigned to a specific user. **If this value is true, it indicates that someone with Global Administrator access may have granted broad access to data.
+    The extent of time that an audit record is retained and is searchable in the audit log depends on your Microsoft 365 subscription, and specifically the type of the license that is assigned to a specific user. **If this value is true, it indicates that someone with Global Administrator access might have granted broad access to data.
 If this is unexpected, take immediate steps to confirm an attack.**

 ## How to confirm an attack?

-If you have one or more instances of the IOCs previously listed, you need to do further investigation to positively confirm that the attack occurred.
+If you have one or more instances of the IoCs previously listed, you need to do further investigation to positively confirm that the attack occurred.

 ### Inventory apps with access in your organization